SamStudio8/samstudio8.github.io.off/_posts/2015-08-27-bridgebuilding-p4.md

 [^1]: Had I known of the tool sooner, I would have employed it as part of the extensive `bridgebuilder` quality control suite.

 [^2]: Interestingly, despite [causing jobs to terminate]({% post_url 2015-07-31-bridgebuilding-p3 %}#vanish-rg), a read missing an `RG` tag is a warning, not an error.

+[^3]: Although not strictly necessary as per the specification (see below), I figured it was cleaner.

+   > Bit 0x4 (**unmapped**) is the only reliable place to tell whether the read is unmapped.
+If 0x4 is set, no assumptions can be made about RNAME, POS, CIGAR, MAPQ, and bits 0x2 (**properly aligned**), 0x100 (secondary), and 0x800 (supplemental).

+   Parentheses and emphasis mine.